microsoft/promptbase/aml-tutorial/ReadMe.md

 ## Comparison to the `azureml/` Code

-The code in this directory has been written for simplicity, leading to a number of differences to the `azureml/` directory.
+The code in this directory has been written for simplicity, leading to a number of differences to the [`azureml/`](https://github.com/microsoft/promptbase/tree/main/azureml) directory.
-The biggest single difference is that scripts in `azureml` make use of [the Hydra package](https://hydra.cc/) for configuration management.
+The biggest single difference is that scripts in `azureml/` make use of [the Hydra package](https://hydra.cc/) for configuration management.
 This is far more flexible and powerful than the couple of JSON files used here, but its complexity would obscure the AzureML portion of the code.

-A number of the Pipelines in `azureml` make use of sub-pipelines.
+A number of the Pipelines in `azureml/` make use of sub-pipelines.
 These further increase code flexibility and re-use, but are not needed for a basic tutorial.

 Finally, the `azureml/` code is more configurable.